benjaminmetzler/OpenRemoteHub/documentation/json_format.md

 There are two optional actions defined for mode files: `on_load` and `on_unload`.

-When a mode is loaded, my_remote will invoke the `on_load` block.
+When a mode is loaded, My_Remote will invoke the `on_load` block.
 This will carry out any number of steps as shown below.
 ``` json
     "on_load":[
         {